 How is the P2P mesh formed?
 Is there an external service for discovery?

-The P2P mesh is optional and uses internally libp2p.
-You can use your own discovery bootstrap server or use the default already baked in the library, as well you can limit and scope that only to local networks.
+The P2P mesh is optional and internally uses libp2p.
+You can use your own discovery bootstrap server or use the default already baked in the library.
+Furthermore you can limit and scope that only to local networks.
 For machines behinds a NAT, nodes operate automatically as relay servers (hops) when they are detected to be capable of it.
-You can limit that to specific nodes or to let automatic discovery handle that.
+You can limit that to specific nodes, or let automatic discovery handle it.